Workflow Foundation Activity Template

-WF has two two types of activities you can create, the easy one and the hard one.
-That’s not really their names (though it would be cool), the first (easy) is a composite activity.
-This is is the one that Visual Studio lets you create and is in effect just another sequential workflow which you build up and reuse.
+WF has two types of activities you can create: the easy one and the hard one.
+That’s not really their names (though it would be cool)—the first (easy) is a composite activity.
+This is the one that Visual Studio lets you create, and in effect, it’s just another sequential workflow that you build up and reuse.

 image

-However when you use them they just look like sequence activities.
-If you want something that looks like a “real” (read: what you get out of the box) activity to need to create the hard one which is call an activity (so clear a name, ain’t it).
-The smallest this can be is one class and the biggest it can be is five classes and they all basically have the same structure.
-So it’s weird that there is no easy way to build these, say a template.
-Well I have created one which sets up the base for an activity and lets you get going as quickly as possible.
+However, when you use them, they look like sequence activities.
+If you want something that looks like a “real” (read: what you get out of the box) activity, you’ll need to create the hard one—which is simply called an activity (so clear a name, ain’t it).
+The smallest this can be is one class, and the biggest it can be is five classes, all with basically the same structure.
+So it’s weird there’s no easy way to build these—say, with a template.
+Well, I’ve created one that sets up the base for an activity and lets you get going as quickly as possible.

 Usage

-To use it, select the normal Add -> New Project, and under Visual C#, My Templates will be the template called WF Activity!
-Some things that should become clear from that little sentence
+To use it, select File → New Project, and under Visual C#, My Templates will include the template called WF Activity.
+Some things to note from that little sentence:

 image

-When you create it, it creates 4 files which all start with the name you choose (that will also be the name for your activity, so I don’t suggest putting activity in it) - For example mine was called ConsoleWriteLine so my files are:
+When you create it, it generates four files, all starting with the name you choose (which will also be the name for your activity, so I don’t suggest putting Activity in it).
+For example, mine was called ConsoleWriteLine, so my files are:

 image